Aswamedham (TV series)

-Aswamedham is a reverse quiz programme in Kairali TV, a Malayalam channel, in the format of twenty questions.
-It was one of the most successful programmes in Kairali TV.
-This programme, anchored by "Grandmaster" G. S. Pradeep, has entered the Limca Book of Records for the reaching 500 episodes.
-The second part of the programme was started in November 2005 in Kairali TV.
-Aswamedham set features a galloping horse on a rotating pedestal.
-The Programme has won many laurels and awards.
-Some surveys conducted in the libraries of kerala during 2005 has proven that Aswamedham has played a vital role in enhancing the reading habits of malayalee youth.
+Aswamedham is a reverse quiz programme on Kairali TV, a Malayalam channel, in the format of twenty questions.
+It was one of the most successful programmes on Kairali TV and has won many awards.
+This programme, anchored by "Grandmaster" G. S. Pradeep, has entered the Limca Book of Records for reaching 500 episodes.
+The second part of the programme was started in November 2005 on Kairali TV.
+The Aswamedham set features a galloping horse on a rotating pedestal.
+Some surveys conducted in the libraries of Kerala during 2005 indicated that Aswamedham has played a vital role in enhancing the reading habits of Malayali youth.

-The Tamil channel Vijay TV aired the Tamil version of the programme starting June 2006 under the name Grandmaster with Pradeep and Shilpa Kavalam as the anchor.
-Shakthi TV is also airing the Tamil version of Aswamedham with the Sinhalese subtitles and is titled as Shakthi Grandmaster.
-In literature, Aswamedham also refers to a drama written in the same name by Thoppil Bhasi.
+The Tamil channel Vijay TV aired the Tamil version of the programme starting in June 2006 under the name Grandmaster with Pradeep and Shilpa Kavalam as the anchor.
+Shakthi TV is also airing the Tamil version of Aswamedham with Sinhalese subtitles and is titled as Shakthi Grandmaster.

-This iconic programme is not just entertaining but educating and inspiring.
-Celebrated for its intellectual rigour and engaging format, 'Ashwamedham' quickly has become one of the most successful shows on Kairali TV.
+Aswamedham is noted for its focus on knowledge-based competition and its structured format.
+The show has been described as one of the channel's successful programmes and has gained popularity among viewers for its emphasis on intellectual engagement.

+In literature, Aswamedham also refers to a drama of the same name written by Thoppil Bhasi.